dbrrr/blog/_posts/2024-10-05-greenhouse-noise.markdown

 </div>

 Earlier in this post I contrasted noise vs efficiency -- it can be easy to see "high noise" as "inefficient", but I think that's wrong.
-By analogy, consider soldiers in the field; a team of special forces might efficiently adapt to a chaotic battlefield, but those fresh out of bootcamp might not.
+By analogy, a team of special forces might efficiently adapt to a chaotic battlefield; those fresh out of bootcamp might not.
 In fact, their inability to efficiently respond might _introduce_ additional chaos.
-This is how I think of the greenhouse effect -- it's the additional noise which arises **as a consequence of** the greenhouse effect which creates inefficiencies.
+This is how I think of the greenhouse effect -- it's not noise itself which creates inefficiency, but the _the additional noise_ which arises **as a consequence of** the greenhouse effect.

 In Value's struggle to reach the customer, how many things does it bump into along the way?